 Witnesses said he opened fire with an automatic firearm on shoppers and merchants, striding around without haste.
-Dutch authorities have not identified the victims.

 In a farewell letter to his parents made public overnight, Van der Vlis said he was unhappy and wanted to commit suicide but made no mention of killing others.

 Dutch churches held memorial services for the victims on Sunday as the media analysed the shooting, which they said was more common in countries like the United States.

 The NOS public broadcaster labelled the killing an "un-Dutch drama."

 But disaster management professor Eelco Dykstra told the station: "This type of thing can happen anywhere."

 Relative to population size, Europe "is more affected than America," by mass killings, he said.